-They can be submitted on-line, and the National Crime Agency has published guidance to assist you here.
+They can be submitted on-line, and the National Crime Agency has published guidance to assist you. (www.nationalcrimeagency.gov.uk/who-we-are/publications/498-sar-online-user-guidance-february-2021/file)

 Risk assessments

 9. Why do I have to undertake a risk assessment?